tgregoneil/go-rpn/readme.md

 While editing x, the color of x is darkgrey to indicate that edit mode is true.
 Once edit mode is exited (by enter or any other operation), the color changes to black.

+Don't forget to use the 'chs' operation to change the sign of the number or exponent, because the '-' key is used only to perform subtraction!